 But there are trade-offs that explain the aggressive pricing.
 The B5 offers "middling peak brightness" and struggles with reflection handling, according to RTings' comprehensive review.
 These aren't deal-breakers for most users, but they do position this as the entry point to OLED rather than the premium experience.

 The broader market implications are fascinating.
-Samsung's QLED TVs in this price range suddenly look less compelling when facing true OLED competition. and budget offerings now compete against genuine premium display technology, forcing a reckoning across the entire TV landscape.
+Samsung's QLED TVs in this price range suddenly look less compelling when facing true OLED competition.
+TCL and Hisense's budget offerings now compete against genuine premium display technology, forcing a reckoning across the entire TV landscape.